znbm/fifthtouralpha/README.md

 ## Types

-Fifth is statically and (somewhat) strongly typed.
+Fifth is statically and strongly typed.

 `lit` is the type of literals.
 `lit` operations are performed at arbitrary precision;